 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Marie-Eve Aubin-Tam: One possible application of our 3D printer is to create reproducible model biofilms that can be used to develop new anti-bacterial therapies.
+Benjamin A. E. Lehner: One possible application of our 3D printer is to create reproducible model biofilms that can be used to develop new anti-bacterial therapies.

 Can this method be applied to any other systems?